DioxusLabs/docsite/docs-src/0.4/en/guide/your_first_component.md

 Just like you wouldn't want to write a complex program in a single, long, `main` function, you shouldn't build a complex UI in a single `App` function.
 Instead, you should break down the functionality of an app in logical parts called components.

-A component is a Rust function, named in UpperCamelCase, that takes a `Scope` parameter and returns an `Element` describing the UI it wants to render.
+A component is a Rust function, named in UpperCamelCase, that takes a props parameter and returns an `Element` describing the UI it wants to render.
 In fact, our `App` function is a component!

 Let's pull our story description into a new component: